shenghexu/CORL/README.md

-# CORL
+# Tomography Based Learning for Load Distribution through Opaque Networks
-Code for 'Tomography Based Learning for Load Distribution through Opaque Networks', using critic only reinforcement learning and Frank-Wolfe.
+Code for 'Tomography Based Learning for Load Distribution through Opaque Networks', using critic only reinforcement learning (CORL) and Frank-Wolfe.

 ### Usage
 This repository contains simulation environment for egress picking and segment routing, with our critic only reinforcement learning and Frank-Wolfe based solution.
 The environments are implemented in the `EP_N_Env.py` files in each folder.
 Topologies from Rocketfuel and Abilene are used.
 Our paper could be found at: https://arxiv.org/abs/2007.09521 .
 If you find this repository useful, please cite our paper.